eiConsole v.23R1

 Providing Values

 If we were to run this transformation now, we’d get a single People element with lots of empty child elements.
 What we need to do now is to provide each of these with values.
-To populate the “First” element, drag the “FIRSTNAME” element from the Source format onto it:
+To populate the First element, drag the FIRSTNAME element from the Source format onto it:

 Continue this for each of the values.
-Note that you will not drag “FIRSTNAME” or “LASTNAME” onto the center “Name” – only it’s child elements (so “FIRSTNAME” onto “First”, “LASTNAME” to “Last” and so on).
-There is no source value for the vehicle year so that field will show empty when we perform the transformation.
+Note that you will not drag FIRSTNAME or LASTNAME onto the center Name – only its child elements (so FIRSTNAME onto First, LASTNAME to Last, and so on).
+There is no Source value for the vehicle year so that field will show empty when we perform the transformation.
 When you’re finished, it should look something like this:

 We have two other sections to investigate now.
-First, click the XSLT View tab at the bottom of the screen:
+First, click the XSLT View tab at the bottom of the screen.

-This will change the mapping panel to show the underlying XSLT:
+This will change the mapping panel to show the underlying XSLT.

-This will open the Testing mode for the Data Mapper:
+This will open the Testing mode for the Data Mapper.

 Executing the Transformation

-To execute the transformation, click the “Execute Transformation” button:
+To execute the transformation, click the Execute Transformation button.

-The “Results” panel will change to show the results of the transformation:
+The Results panel will change to show the results of the transformation:

 We’ve now completed our basic mapping.
-Save the mapping using the “Save” button or menu item (we’ll name ours SQLXMLOutputToPeople) and close the Data Mapper to return to the eiConsole.
+Save the mapping using the Save button or menu item (we’ll name ours SQLXMLOutputToPeople) and close the Data Mapper to return to the eiConsole.

 Adding the Polling Output XML to Delimited File XSLT

 To get the database polling output XML to the desired delimited file we need to perform an XSLT transformation.
 This transformation will convert the database polling output XML to a predetermined format required by the Delimited and Fixed-Width File Transformation Module.
-Then we will configure said module to transform the resulting XML file into our delimited file.
+Then we will configure this module to transform the resulting XML file into our delimited file.

 We will start by adding a new Target.
 While in the Route Editing window, click the Add Target button: